 Outside entities or individuals sometimes ask BU researchers or departments to perform paid services, under the auspices of the University, that are not traditional research or teaching activities.
 These services, which are sometimes referred to as “fee-for-service” or “institutional consulting,” are typically predefined or repetitive, or may involve producing a product or report that meets predefined specifications.
 Fee-for-service work is not generally expected to add to the body of fundamental knowledge in a given field, although the process of creating the work product may benefit the University by adding to the efficacy of methods or processes used by researchers or departments to evaluate data.
 At times, fee-for-service work may be similar to work done under sponsored research projects, but generally the work is specified by the outside entity or individual.

-In the typical “fee-for-service” agreement, the external entity requests ownership of the work product, results and reports, and may seek to impose obligations of confidentiality on BU, possibly including requiring prior approval for any publications.
+In the typical “fee-for-service” agreement, the external entity requests ownership of the work product, results and reports, and may seek to impose obligations of confidentiality on BU.
 “Fee-for-service” arrangements create potential liability for the University if the terms of the agreement are not met.

 Funds received for work that is unrelated to BU’s tax-exempt purposes, may be subject to payment of Unrelated Business Income Tax (UBIT).
 Although it is not inappropriate to have some UBIT, BU must monitor the income and usage that generates the UBIT, and departments must be aware that they will be responsible for paying any UBIT.

 Step 1: Determining if You Have a FFS Agreement

 If any of the below statements are true then you may have a FFS agreement:

 - Your department/office doesn’t anticipate publication from this work

 - You do not expect to own results created from this work (other than improvements to methods or processes of analysis).